-The respondents indicated they each have their own list of tools they use and as shown in Table 1 and 1A they differ from each other.
-The exception is seen In Table 1 where the ASQ-SE is used by six of seven MCOs.
-None of tools identified in Table 1 or 1A are used by all of the MCOs.
+During report year 2014 the respondents indicated they each had their own list of screening tools.
+As shown by the 2014 report in Table 1 and 1A they differed from each other with the exception shown in Table 1 where the ASQ-SE was used by six of seven MCOs.
+None of the tools identified in Table 1 or 1A were used by all of the MCOs.

 Table 1 and 1A limit the identification of tools used to Pediatric and Family Practice Clinics.
-In those settings all of the tools identified by the Minnesota Department of Health for ages 1-3 in Developmental & Social-Emotional Minnesota were identified by PrimeWest and UCare in this response.
+In those settings all of the tools identified by the Minnesota Department of Health for ages 1-3 in Developmental & Social-Emotional Screening Instruments for Young Children in Minnesota were indicated as used by PrimeWest and UCare in the response.

 Table 1.
-Social-emotional and developmental screening tools used by Pediatric and Family Practice Clinics for children ages 1-3
+Social-e Table 1.
+Social-emotional and developmental screening tools used by Pediatric and Family Practice Clinics

+for children ages 1-3

-MCO/CBP 0 Social/Emotional Screening Parent Report Instruments nents
+MCO/CBP 9 Social/Emotional Screening Parent Report Instruments

 ASQ-SE BITSEA M-CHAT PCS ASQ-3 CDR-PQ IDI PEDS

 Blue Plus Х

-HealthPartners Х Х
+HealthPartners Χ Χ

-Itasca Medical Х Х
+Itasca Medical Х X

 Care

-Medica Х Х Χ Х
+Medica Х Х Х X

-PrimeWest Х Х Х Х Χ Х Х
+PrimeWest Χ Х X Х Χ Х X

-South Country Х Х Х Χ Х Х
+South Country Χ Х X X Χ X

 Health Alliance

-UCare Х Х Х Х Х Х
+UCare Х Х Х Х Х X

 Table 1A.
 Social-emotional and developmental screening tools used by Pediatric and Family Practice Clinics for children ages 1-3

 MCO/CBP Observational

-BDI-2 Bayley-III Brigance DIAL-4 ESI-R Early FirstSTEP
+BDI-2 Bayley-III Brigance Early Childhood Screens DIAL-4 ESI-R Early Screening Profiles FirstSTEP Preschool Screening

-Early Childhood Screening Profiles Preschool

-Screens Screening

 Blue Plus

 HealthPartners

 Itasca Medical

 Care

 Medica

-PrimeWest Χ Х Х Х Χ Х Х
+PrimeWest Χ Х Х Х Х X Х

-South Country

-Health Alliance
+South Country Health Alliance

-UCare Х Х X Х X
+UCare Х Х Х Х Х